2 Active Adult Communities in Albuquerque Area

 In most of Albuquerque, a wide variety of shopping and dining is available within a short drive.
 In the Nob Hill area, shopping and other entertainment options are within easy walking distance.
 Most other parts of the city are connected with walking trails and bicycle routes, especially in the Manzano and Sandia foothills.
 The New Mexico Rail Runner Express connects downtown Albuquerque with the airport and Belem to the south and with Santa Fe to the north.

-In addition to the VA Medical Center, the Lovelace Womens Hospital, and the University of New Mexico Hospital, Albuquerque also abounds in high quality clinics to meet every level of health care.
+Residents of age-restricted communities in Albuquerque enjoy a high quality of life.
+In addition to the VA Medical Center, the Lovelace Women’s Hospital, and the University of New Mexico Hospital, Albuquerque also abounds in high-quality clinics to meet every level of healthcare for New Mexico’s active adult community.